-An external party is engaged to facilitate the Board Evaluation process and to provide the Board with an independent perspective of the Board's performance, including benchmarks against peer boards.
-In 2020, the Board Nominations and Remuneration Committee engaged Aon Hewitt Malaysia Sdn Bhd ("Aon") to facilitate the Board Evaluation process.
+An external party is engaged to facilitate the Board Evaluation process and to provide the Board with an independent perspective of the Board's performance, including benchmarks against peer boards and industry best practices.
+In 2021, the Board Nominations and Remuneration Committee engaged Aon Hewitt Malaysia Sdn Bhd ("Aon") to facilitate the Board Evaluation process.
 Aon and its consultants are independent and not related to the Company or its Directors.

-The 2020 Board Evaluation questionnaire focused on areas such as competency and independence, information quality and timeliness, conduct of meetings, environmental, social and corporate governance, managing performance, succession planning, Directors development, internal controls and risk management as well as Board Committees.
+The 2021 Board Evaluation questionnaire focused on areas such as competency and independence, information quality and timeliness, conduct of meetings, environmental, social and corporate governance, managing performance, succession planning, Directors' development, internal controls and risk management as well as Board Committees.